TOUR CARE & SAFETY – A Responsible Return to Travel

 Click here for more info about WTTC Travel

-To prepare for the new realities of travel, we are working diligently to set in place extra safety protocols.
-When you are ready to travel again, we will be ready for you.
-Here are just a few of the steps we will be taking:
+To prepare for the new realities of travel, we have worked diligently to set in place extra safety protocols.
+When group travel is ready to restart, we will be ready for you.
+Here are just a few of the measures we have put into place:

-- Making hand-sanitizer and face masks readily available whenever possible / if possible
+- Making hand-sanitizer readily available whenever possible / if possible

 - Enhancing staff cleaning protocols, including sanitation of all vehicles, common spaces, and accommodations

-- On-tour physical distancing -- offering more space in vehicles, daily assigned seating on board tour coaches and other means of transport
+- On-tour physical distancing -- offering more space in vehicles

 - Providing more personal spacing at meals